djboni/yocto-benchmark/README.md

 # Results

 Taking into account only the samples of
-"Virtual Server, AMD EPYC-Rome Processor @ 2 GHz" (machines 1001 - 1009),
+"Virtual Server, AMD EPYC-Rome Processor @ 2 GHz" (machines 1001 - 1009,
+line _y1_ on the graph),
 which were tested with 1, 2, 4, 8, and 16 cores, a couple RAM sizes each
 and the same NVMe disk technology, one can suggest that the samples follow the equation